pdjr-archive/pdjr-skplugin-sk2venus/README.md

 ### Service definitions

-This array property consists of a collection of *service definition* items, each of which defines a single Venus system service.
+This array property consists of a collection of *service definition* items, each of which specifies a single Venus system service.
 Each *service definition* has the following properties:

 #### Service class

-This string property defines the Venus service class.
+This required string property defines the Venus service class.
 Choose from 'gps', 'tank' or 'temperature' to suit your requirement.

+#### Service name

+This string property supplies a value that will be used to construct the Venus service name.
+A value is required for services in classes 'gps' and 'temperature' and optional for service class 'tank'.
+In this latter case if no name value is supplied then one will be constructed of the form '*fluidtype*\_*tankinstance*'.

+However a value for service name is arrived at, the resulting Venus service name will take the form:

+'com.victronenergy.*class*.signalk\_*server-ip-address*\_*server-port*\_*name*'

 #### Signal K path